NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 ![Basic Type Conversion](../images/PrefixedCommands/BasicTypeConversion.png "The above running with the arguments: 1 2.5")

 Words/arguments will automatically be converted to the specified type.
 If `NAFF` is unable to convert it (a user could easily pass a letter into `an_int`), then it will raise a `BadArgument` error, which can be handled by an error handler.
-Error handling is handled similarily to how it is handled with [slash commands](/Guides/03 Creating Commands).
+Error handling is handled similarly to how it is handled with [slash commands](/Guides/03 Creating Commands).

 You can even pass in a function for parameters: